Ku Klux Klan in Maine: Maine and the Klan revival of the 1920s

 The sudden growth of the Klan in the 1920s in Maine followed national trends, but was particularly strong in comparison to Klan activity elsewhere in the Northeast.
 Partly it revived much older Protestant/Irish-Catholic divisions, but it was mainly fueled by a newer wave of Catholic French-Canadian immigrants who worked mainly in Maine's textile mill cities, such as Lewiston, Saco, Biddeford, Brunswick, etc., and Italian, Polish, Lithuanians, and other mostly Catholic immigrants who went to work in paper mills in northern Maine cities like Millinocket and Rumford.
 Irish Catholics had also made gains in municipal politics, along with a small urban Jewish community, while rural areas had declined at the expense of a few cities such as Portland, Bangor, and Lewiston.
 Maine's small African-American communities in Portland and Bangor had formed NAACP chapters in 1920, and the one in Bangor had protested against the third local showing of the Klan-themed film The Birth of a Nation, successfully negotiating with a local theatre-owner to edit out the most provocative scene.

+Klanishness was on the mind of the people of Ellsworth, Maine as early as 1919 when 30 residents staged a surprise party for a friend.
+The party was all dressed in Klan regalia when they surprised their friends, Mr. and Mrs. G. N. Worden.
+They unrobed for the party, but dressed back up in their white hoods to walk home, according to the Ellsworth American.
+In 1921, a member of the Boston University baseball team for injured WWI Veterans, Harry E Stumcke, was targeted in a nonviolent property crime during his summer camp stay in Ellsworth.
+The article reads "Six men, signing themselves 'the silent six,' and working along the plans of the Ku Klux Klan, visited the Macomber Estate on Franklin Street on Sunday evening.
+The party worked quietly and upset completely the room occupied by Harry E. Stumcke, a star of the B.U. nine.
+None of Mr. Stumcke's property was taken."
+It is unclear why Mr. Stumcke was targeted as he does not seem to have been Catholic, Jewish, an immigrant, or Black.